nodeca/pica/README.md

   - __unsharpThreshold__ - 0..255.
 Default = `0`.
 Threshold
     for applying unsharp mask.
   - __dest__ - Optional.
 Output buffer to write data,
-    if you don't wish `pica` to create new one.
+    if you don't wish `pica` to create a new one.

 Result is Promise, resolved with resized rgba buffer.